rmavis/bm/readme.md

 	$ star -o Tardigrade

-and the URL will be opened in your default browser.
+and the URL will be opened in your browser.

 To help with retrieving things later, you can tag can your entries by entering words before the value you want to copy or open.
 So say you want to tag Wikipedia's page on the Flammarion Engraving with "wiki" and "art":